 To help you prepare for the exam, a review course will be periodically offered throughout the year.
-For more information about the review course, please click here.
-For additional information regarding resources and sample tests please visit psbtests.com.
+For more information regarding the review course, testing information, and a sample practice test, please reference the links below.
 In addition, any GED Prep Book is a good source to use for review.
-The exam is based on an 8th grade level of knowledge.
+The exam is based 8th grade level of knowledge.
 The exam presumes no medical training; however a general fund of health knowledge is expected.

 What are the available test dates and how do I register?

 To view test dates and registration information, please go to PSB Exam Dates.

 The Practical Nursing Program will notify you of your results within two - four weeks of taking

 What happens next if I meet the Phase I requirement?